 Each beverage bottle was marked with a different number.
-A trained doctoral candidate, who collaborated with shift team leaders, was responsible for distributing the Vit C tablet and hawthorn beverage or slightly salted carbonated water to the participants daily.
-Participants were requested to upload photos of used tablets, empty cans or bottles to an online document; the trained candidate will then record the daily consumption of each participant based on the information above.
-In order to enhance the compliance of individuals, a brief guidance on healthy drinking habit was provided to all participants in both groups on the first day of each work cycle via cell phone messages.
-Guidance content included the appropriate drinking frequency, quantity and beverage temperature for heat-exposed workers, and the advantage of drinking hawthorn beverage (sent to participants in the intervention group) or slightly salted carbonated water (sent to participants in the control group).
-The participants were asked to report any side effects of the supplements on the last day of each shift cycle.
+A trained doctoral candidate, who collaborated with shift team leaders, was responsible for distributing the VC tablet and hawthorn beverage or slightly salted gas water to the participants every day.
+Participants were requested to upload photos of used tablets, empty cans or bottles to an online document, based on which the candidate recorded the daily consumption of each participant.
+In order to enhance the compliance of individuals, a brief guidance on healthy drinking habit was provided to all participants in both groups on the first day of each work cycle through cell phone messages.
+The guidance content included the appropriate drinking frequency, quantity and beverage temperature for heat-exposed workers, and the advantage of drinking hawthorn beverage (sent to participants in the intervention group) or slightly salted gas water (sent to participants in the control group).
+The participants were asked about any side effects of the supplements on the last day of each shift cycle.